zxlooong/hdcookbook/trunk/AuthoringTools/grin/extensions/fontstrip/README.txt

 "com.hdcookbook.grin.fontstrip.FontStripExtensionCompiler".  "fontstrip.jar" is
-a set of classes needed to support fontstrip extension feature for GRIN, and it is meant to be added to the grin library on a disc together with the "fontstrip.inf" and fontstrip image mosaic files.
+a set of classes needed to support fontstrip extension feature for GRIN, and it is meant to be added to the grin library on a disc together with the "fontstrp.inf" and fontstrip image mosaic files.

 To find an example of FontStrip extension being used in the show, go to:
 <hdcookbook>/xlets/tests/functional/FontStrip/